Tominous/Dyno-Commands/README.md

-# Dyno-Commands
+# KyberMC Dyno-Commands
 KyberMC's Developer team has created many different commands for use in our Servers.

 **NOTE**: These commands are not intended for general public use unless otherwise noted.